gravitational/teleport/rfd/0xxx-tls-routing-behind-lb.md

    │                                                               │
    └───────────────────────────────────────────────────────────────┘
 ```
-Connection upgrade for TLS Routing should be required when the client and the server fail to neogiate the ALPN protocol,
+Connection upgrade for TLS Routing should be required when the client and the server fail to negotiate the ALPN
-hinting there is a load balancer in the middle that terminates TLS.
+protocol, hinting there is a load balancer in the middle that terminates TLS.

 However, this test may not be bullet proof.
 In particular, the test explicitly looks for `tls: no application protocol`
 from the remote when handshakes fails, but it is possible that a load balancer implementation decides to use a different